Quick Exit

 • Clients are not assigned to therapists.

-• Clients receive automated emails every week encouraging them to complete the lessons.
+• Clients receive automated emails weekly encouraging them to complete the lessons.

 • Clients can access the lesson materials for up to 20 weeks after enrollment.